-The day-to-day operation of the Low Carbon Hub is managed by a team of 10 staff (8.3 full-time equivalents) employed by the Low Carbon Hub CIC.
+The day-to-day operation of the Low Carbon Hub is managed by a team of 11 staff (8.6 full-time equivalents) employed by the Low Carbon Hub CIC.

-- Barbara Hammond, CEO, steers the strategy of the Low Carbon Hub, in conjunction with the Board, and ensures the Low Carbon Hub is well-managed, resourced and effective in delivering our business plan. - Adriano Figueiredo, Operations Director, ensures all of the Low Carbon Hub's systems and technical resources are in place to keep our financial models and operations on track. - Fernando Toniolo, Project Manager, develops business models relating to energy efficiency and renewable energy projects. - James Ochiltree, Project Manager, develops and maintains new and existing renewable energy projects. - Rachel Boyes-Watson, Business Support Manager, ensures all business operations run smoothly including finance, billing and insurance.
-Rachel is Company Secretary for the Hub and manages the registry administration for our investor Members. - Kurt Walker, Finance and Operations Administrator, supports the Business Support Manager in the effective management of finances and on-the-ground operations. - Saskya Huggins, Social Impact Manager, is responsible for developing a robust community benefit strategy, reporting on the Hub's social impact and raising investment for energy projects. - Alison Grunewald, Business Relationship Manager, manages the European Regional Development funded project, OxFutures, which is growing Oxfordshire's low carbon economy. - Beth McAllister, Communications Executive, plans and implements the Hub's communications and marketing strategy. - Kat Luddecke, Stakeholder Engagement Advisor, is the key point of contact for our community group members and manages the administration for the Board of Directors.
+- Barbara Hammond, CEO, steers the strategy of the Low Carbon Hub, in conjunction with the Boards, and ensures the Low Carbon Hub is well-managed, resourced and effective in delivering our business plan. - Adriano Figueiredo, Operations Director, ensures all of the Low Carbon Hub's systems and technical resources are in place to keep our financial models and operations on track. - Fernando Toniolo, Asset Manager, ensures the efficient operation of our renewable energy projects. - James Ochiltree, Project Manager, develops and maintains new and existing renewable energy projects. - Rachel Boyes-Watson, Chief Operating Officer, ensures all business operations run smoothly including finance, billing and insurance.
+Rachel is Company Secretary for the Hub and manages the registry administration for our investor Members. - Kurt Walker, Bookkeeper, is responsible for the effective day-to-day management of the Hub's finances. - Saskya Huggins, Social Impact Manager, is responsible for developing a robust community benefit strategy, reporting on the Hub's social impact and raising investment for energy projects. - Alison Grunewald, Business Relationship Manager, manages the European Regional Development Fund project, OxFutures, which is growing Oxfordshire's low carbon economy. - Beth McAllister, Communications Executive, plans and implements the Hub's communications and marketing strategy. - Kat Luddecke, Stakeholder Engagement Advisor, engages with key partners including community groups and manages the administration for the Boards of Directors. - Sandra Dipate, Administrator, is responsible for responding to investor and renewable energy host queries and ensures the smooth running of the Hub office.

-Everybody at the Low Carbon Hub is really dedicated, knowledgeable and passionate and that all together means they are making fantastic things happen.
+Low Carbon Hub is really dedicated, knowledgeable and passionate and that all together means they are making fantastic things happen.

-Jenny, Investor
+${f Jenny}, Investor$